-The applicant has requested a deferral to allow for review of the application by the Atlanta Regional Commission as a Development of Regional Impact.
-The Department of Planning and Sustainability agrees with the request and recommends "Full Cycle Deferral".
+The applicant has requested a deferral until January, 2019.
+The Department of Planning and Sustainability agrees with the request and recommends "Deferral to January, 2019".

 Attachments:

 - 1. Department and Division Comments

 - 2. Board of Health Comments

 - 3. Board of Education Comments

 - 4. Application

 - 5. Site Plan

 - 6. Zoning Map

 - 7. Land Use Plan Map

 - 8. Aerial Photograph

 - 9. Site Photographs